 Call your doctor right away if you have a decreased urine output along with:

-These can be signs of hypovolemia (fluid overload) or unstable blood pressure causing poor blood circulation.
+These can be signs of hypovolemia (low fluid in the body) or unstable blood pressure causing poor blood circulation.

 There are no self-treatment options for decreased urine output.
 Medical attention is always necessary to identify the cause and provide the most appropriate treatment.

-During your appointment, your doctor will ask you a number of questions before making a diagnosis.
-They’ll probably want to know when the decreased output began, whether it occurred suddenly and if it has gotten any worse since it started.
+During your appointment, your doctor will ask you several questions before making a diagnosis.
+They’ll probably want to know when the decreased output began, whether it occurred suddenly, and if it has worsened since it started.

 It may help if you know how much liquid you drink daily.
 You should also know whether drinking more increases your urine output and how much urine you’re producing daily.

-Your doctor may need you to give a urine sample or at least try.
+Your doctor may need you to give a urine sample or try.
 They’ll analyze it for color, protein, and uric acid levels.
 They’ll also test the sample for any signs of infection.

 Make sure to tell your doctor about any other symptoms you have, any medications or herbal supplements you take, and whether you have a history of kidney or bladder problems.